God of War: Betrayal: Reception

-Betrayal received mixed-to-positive reception, including praise for its fidelity to the series in terms of gameplay, art style, and graphics.
+Betrayal received positive reception, including praise for its fidelity to the series in terms of gameplay, art style, and graphics.
 Levi Buchanan of IGN called it "the real deal third game in the killer franchise".
 Similarly, Matt Paprocki of Blogcritics wrote, "Betrayal [was] a full-fledged extension of the God of War franchise, and it [earned] its title".
 He said it was "one of the best mobile games you’ll ever play", also praising its relevancy for the mobile games format at the time.
 In regards to violence, Chris Antista of GamesRadar stated that it was "quite possibly the goriest thing your mobile's ever seen".
 Although not a "revolutionary experience", Pocket Gamers Will Freeman said "it [was] a thoroughly impressive, utterly solid release that mobile platform fans [would] relish".
 Modojos Justin Davis said that while Betrayal was compelling enough to play all the way to the end, "[it did not] feel like I was having fun".

 The context-sensitive attacks received praise and criticism.
 Antista claimed that fans would be thankful for the addition of the contextual attacks, but criticized the control limitations as the sensitivity of the cursor button could result in a failed combo, and the jump button would automatically send the player forward in the direction they were facing.
 Buchanan noted that the contextual attacks could be "frustratingly tricky" due to the limited input time, especially considering the small size of most handsets at the time.

 Commenting on the combat, Paprocki said that despite the simplified combo system, the developers "managed to infuse the sheer brutality and force God of War [was] known for within the confines of the [mobile] platform".
 Because of the simplified system, situations that called for Kratos' magical abilities were rare.
 However, if players chose to use these abilities, selecting them was a "burden in the haste of a battle", requiring players to cycle through their entire inventory.
 Paprocki also criticized the lack of an autosave feature, as progress was not automatically saved in the event of receiving a phone call, which could cause "unbearable frustration".
 Freeman said that the combination of the weapons and quick time events made the combat "a convincing interpretation of the action in the original console games".
 Davis said that although there were puzzle and platforming elements, the focus was "clearly on the combat" and felt that the combat system was "a little shallow".
 He said it seemed as if the abundance of enemies "[existed] solely to act as punching (or slicing, as it were) bags for Kratos".